padok-team/terraform-azurerm-logger/README.md

 - AAOps I can create a log analytics workspace and collect logs from Azure resources.
 - AAOps I can create a log analytics workspace and collect metrics from Azure resources.
 - AAOps I can create a log analytics workspace and collect logs and/or metrics from Azure resources.
+- AAUser I can use this module in another to enable log for it

 ## Usage